inveniosoftware/docs-invenio-rdm/docs/community/documentation.md

 - Read documents out loud (to yourself).
 - Ask for review.
 - When using MkDocs, run the live server and verify that the page renders correctly (e.g. code snippets).

+## External locations to update

+When updating the documentation, you may move content and pages around that some modules of the InvenioRDM project link to.
+You will need to update those links to point to the moved pages.
+In particular, verify if your changes affect the links listed in these locations:

+- the [default InvenioRDM frontpage](https://github.com/inveniosoftware/invenio-app-rdm/blob/master/invenio_app_rdm/theme/templates/semantic-ui/invenio_app_rdm/intro_section.html) shown after a fresh install
+- the [inveniosoftware.org site](https://github.com/inveniosoftware/inveniosoftware.org) that positions InvenioRDM within the wider Invenio universe